joculatrix/bmcc/README.md

 Aside from fixing the incorrect artifact symbol, `hello_world.bm` also doesn't work yet due to another error with string handling.
 Both problems are next on my list to fix.

+> [!IMPORTANT]
+> Building the compiler from source requires an installation of LLVM v18, as LLVM's API headers are called
+> externally.
+>
+> Running the compiler also requires Clang, GCC, or MSVC.
+This implementation of B-Minor's `print` keyword
+> relies on the C library, as well as a C compiler toolchain to link it.

 If you're unfamiliar with Rust and want to build/run the project (after installing Rust and Cargo via Rustup):
 ```
 cargo run -- examples/hello_world.bm